CManning221b/Advent_of_code_2025/README.md

 ### Day five 07.12.2025 @ 06:00
 Busy couple of days and I've fallen behind once more.
 Fairly simple, tried brute forcing this at first to rush it, then had to find a way to merge the lists

+### Day six 08.12.2025 @ 05:43
+I completed day 6 !
+Wasn't going to, but it was a fairly straightforward bit of string manipulation, so all in all in only took about an hour.